 Primarily Math is an 18-hour, 14-month graduate program leading to a K-3 Math Specialist Certificate from the University of Nebraska-Lincoln.
 Thanks to the generous support of The Sherwood Foundation® and the Lozier Foundation, we offered OPS K-3 teachers the opportunity to participate in this outstanding program at no cost to the teacher for tuition or fees.
 Primarily Math has a significant positive impact on teachers and students.
 For more information about the impact of Primarily Math, see our Primarily Math Impact site.

 Primarily Math is ideal for K-3 teachers who enjoy teaching mathematics and seek to develop special strengths with respect to mathematical and pedagogical knowledge needed to transfer their knowledge and skills into enhanced learning in their classrooms.
 To date, 363 teachers have participated in Primarily Math including 88 OPS teachers.
 Our experience is that teachers who complete the program earning the K-3 Math Specialist Certificate assume leadership roles in their schools and districts focused on strengthening the mathematics education of K-3 students.

 How to Apply: The application is a two-part process.
 Be sure to read through the application requirements for the K-3 Math Specialist Certificate.
 The first step is to apply to UNL Graduate Studies (click on the Apply Now button).
 On the application, under Admission Classification, choose "Non-Degree, Graduate Certificate Objective" and select "Graduate Certificate in K-3 Mathematics Specialist" from the drop-down menu.
-Current teachers do not have to pay the application fee; choose “I don’t have to pay the fee” and put in code: K3GCER.
-Second, once that application is processed, you will be sent a link to the GAMES system.
+Once that application is processed, you will be sent a link to the GAMES system.
 Within GAMES, you will upload your application materials for Primarily Math, such as the essay and letters of recommendation.